conflictpatterns/conflictpatterns/RF1.md

 # Qualifications

-Applicants should have obtained by the starting date a PhD in a relevant field, such as (but not limited to): computer science (engineering, physics also welcome), political science, economics.
-Prior Experience as a Postdoc is expected, but talented PhD students will also be considered.
+Applicants should have obtained by the starting date a PhD in a relevant field, such as (but not limited to): computer science, engineering, physics, or the social sciences.
+The applicant should have experience and publications in the domain of time series analysis or more generally of pattern recognition.

 The following skills are of particular interest:

-- Excellent knowledge of R and Python (highly desirable)
+- Excellent knowledge of R and/or Python (expected)
-- Advanced knowledge of econometrics (highly desirable)
+- Advanced knowledge of machine learning (expected)
+- Experience with programming (expected)
-- Advanced knowledge of machine learning (highly desirable)
+- Advanced knowledge of econometrics (desirable)
-- Experience with programming (highly desirable)
+- Familiarity with MLOps (highly desirable)
 - Familiarity with Social Sciences (desirable)
-- Familiarity with MLOps (desirable)

 # Work Environment